andreadelorenzis/app_ai_finance_project/README.md

 - **Quality of Relations Matters**
   The performance lift is highly dependent on the type of relational data.
   - For the volatile NASDAQ market, the complex Wikidata relations provided a significant boost.
   - The simpler Sector-Industry relations were less effective.
-  - Conversely, the more stable NYSE market benefited most from the long-term industry correlations.

 - **Strategy Affects Performance**
   Backtesting shows that a Top-1 strategy (investing in the single best-predicted stock) often outperforms Top-5 and Top-10 strategies, indicating that the model is effective at identifying the highest-potential assets.